We have designed the EasyPower installation to be simple and fast. Within a matter of minutes, you can be up and running with your EasyPower software.

 - (Optional) If you plan to share your data from one location, determine where your EasyPower data will be stored (see Storing Your Data).

 The image below shows the different types of USB keys, or dongles, available for installation.
-The red key is used for server installation.
+These are also referred to as hardware lock or HL keys.
+The red key is used for a server installation.
 The purple keys are used for standalone or client installations.
 If a key is provided to you, insert the key prior to starting the installation process.

 Figure 1: USB Keys